htruong/ezpi4me/README.md

     RPi header  SPI flash
     25          GND
     24          CS#
-    25          SCK
+    23          SCLK
     21          MISO/DO
     19          MOSI/DI
     17          VCC

-If you're confused, I have a video here: https://www.youtube.com/watch?v=YnUPf3e0ZFM
+If you're confused, I have a video here, your setup should look roughly like this. https://www.youtube.com/watch?v=YnUPf3e0ZFM

 You do not need to wire pin 3 and pin 7 on the clip.